Toddler & Preschool · Behavior guide

 • Change the environment when possible.

-A child cannot throw the breakable thing if it is not in reach.
-Save your follow-through energy for the limits that matter — eliminate the ones you can ahead of time.
+A child can't throw the breakable thing if it isn't in reach.
+Save your follow-through energy for the limits that matter, and eliminate the ones you can ahead of time.

 Choose the closest scenario

-This is not about finding the perfect script.
-It is about noticing what kind of moment you are in, so your response can get simpler and steadier.
+This isn't about finding the perfect script.
+It's about noticing what kind of moment you're in, so your response can get simpler and steadier.

 When the child repeats the behavior